neodix42/mylocalton-docker/README.md

 Installed Docker Engine or Docker desktop and docker-compose.

 We recommend to start with [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+It includes docker-compose already.

 - docker-compose installation